jonfazzaro/conferences/docs/notes/pspo/index.md

 ![](img/team.png)

-### The Product Owner should lead the Sprint Review.
 ![](img/review.png)
+*It sure looks like the Product Owner should lead the Sprint Review.*

 Why does the Product Owner care about the team's Definition of Done?
 **Because it ensures that the increment the team produces is shippable.**